markus-zhang/lc3vm/README.md

 + I need to think through what the next step is.
 I probably need to write more comments and clean things up first

 + Figure out how to use the `readonly` flag in lc3vmwin_memory.

+= 2025-03-06

+OK since I have reached a milestone I'm going to put this project on hold for the moment.
+I could work on additional features but this project has accomplished what it was planned for.